 Understanding the potential importance of a community's solar resource requires some knowledge of both the availability of the local solar resource and the community's existing energy use.
 Using a solar map, like the one described above, is a useful way to demonstrate the solar potential across the area.
-Identifying the areas with the greatest potential can help the community plan and prepare for the best sites to locate solar investment and to achieve the goals outlined in the plan.
+Identifying the areas with the greatest potential can help the community plan and prepare for the best sites to locate investment and to achieve the goals outlined in the plan.
 Understanding the nature of the community's energy use - data that can be obtained from the community's utility providers - can put the solar resource within the appropriate economic and use intensity context.
 For instance, most communities have sufficient solar resources to theoretically meet a substantial portion of their electric energy consumption, even if only the best resources are used.
-Minnesota's Local Government Project for Energy Planning (LoGoPEP) is currently working to make the process of integrating solar into community energy plans easier.
-LoGoPEP, a US Department of Energy funded project that began in 2016, is working to provide communities with the tools they need to integrate various clean energy and efficiency strategies together.
-Using these tools, cities will be able to measure the role that solar could play in reducing CO2 emissions while optimizing city resources.